-Scientology Cruise Ship Quarantined in St. Lucia Due to Measles Case
+Scientology Cruise Ship Quarantined In St. Lucia Due To Measles Case

 Unfortunately for the people on board the vessel, they won’t be able to enjoy the gentle beaches, stunning vistas, and colonial history of the island of St. Lucia, where it is docked, as the government of the tiny island (population: 178,000) has quarantined the vessel.
 That’s because a female crew member is confirmed to have an active case of measles.

-The island’s chief medical officer, Dr. Merlene Fredericks-James, said that it’s better to keep the vessel quarantined rather than put the island’s people at risk of contracting the disease, which can in rare cases can be fatal in small children.
+The island’s chief medical officer, Dr. Merlene Fredericks-James, said that it’s better to keep the vessel quarantined rather than put the island’s people at risk of contracting the disease, which can in rare cases be fatal in small children.

 “Because of the risk of potential infection, not just from the confirmed measles case, but from other persons who may be on the boat at the time, we thought it prudent to make a decision not to allow anyone to disembark.
 One infected person can easily infect others.
 We thought it prudent that we quarantine the ship.”